vii/teepeedee2/README.markdown

 continuation passing style, i.e. fast event driven userspace threading (tpd2.io).

+Note that it trusts the last value of X-Forwarded-For.

 For an example application, loaded by default, see the src/game directory.